utstikkar/IntroPythonForDS/README.md

 # Introduction to Python For Data Science
-This repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/).
+This repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/), it does not cover Pandas

 ## Table of Content